Victorians support Andrews on virus: poll - Shepparton News

 Victorians support Andrews on virus: pollBy AAP Newswire

-Premier Daniel Andrews' handling of the second COVID-19 outbreak has the backing of a majority of Victorians while nearly two-thirds of Australian voters rate the state's lockdown as "about right", the latest Newspoll has found.
+Premier Daniel Andrews' handling of the second COVID-19 outbreak has the backing of a majority of Victorians while nearly two-thirds of Australian voters rate the state's lockdown as "about right", the latest Newspoll suggests.

 The poll for The Australian shows 62 per cent of Victorian voters agree the premier has managed the crisis well, despite a hotel quarantine bungle that unleashed a second wave of the virus.